solo-io/workshops/gloo-mesh/README.md

 The Gloo Mesh CLI, meshctl can be used to create the skeleton for you.

-Let's take a look at the help of the meshctl wasme option:
+Let's take a look at the help of the meshctl wasm option:

 ```
 meshctl wasm